 Americans have some of the best dental care in the world, with more and more people able to get orthodontic care and whiter teeth every day.
 But whiter enamel doesn’t necessarily mean that underlying structures are healthy.
 More than 90% of American adults have had some form of tooth decay according to a 2011 CDC report.

-While decay can be fixed with dental fillings, repetitious decay can wear down the tooth structure enough that extraction is the only option.
+While decay can be fixed with dental fillings, repetitious decay can wear down the tooth structure enough that extraction may be the only option.
 So the question is, why do so many Americans have decay?
 One big answer is diet.
 While there are growing concerns about how our sugar-riddled diets are expanding our waistlines, these foods and beverages also greatly affect our teeth.

 A recent post on the ASDA blog says that some cities are trying to fix these health issues with taxes: